 Rainfall events tend to be cyclical in our region.
 While lake levels have increased dramatically from the rains during Spring 2015, it remains important that the City of Frisco and its water customers continue to use water wisely and preserve our precious resource for the long-term protection of our community.

 NTMWD Long Range Water Supply Plan

 The NTMWD holds water rights in Lavon Lake for 118,000 acre-feet/year.
 It is anticipated that to serve future needs through 2060, the NTMWD will need to add an additional source of raw water supply equal to the capacity of Lavon Lake (118,000 acre-feet/year) every decade for the next five decades.
-The NTMWD has secured additional raw water supplies to meet the projected growth through approximately 2020.
-These additional sources include the completion of the Wetland, which can provide an ultimate capacity of 102,000 acre-feet/year, and the additional supplies obtained through a contract with the SRA for 50,000- 80,000 acre-feet/year from Lake Tawakoni
+The NTMWD has secured additional raw water supplies to meet the projected growth through approximately 2020, including the recently completed East Fork Raw Water Supply Project (Wetland) which provides the NTMWD with approximately 102,000 acre-feet/year, and the additional supplies obtained through a contract with the SRA for 50,000- 80,000 acre-feet/year from Lake Tawakoni.

-The NTMWD has commenced the permitting process for the proposed Lower Bois d’Arc Creek Reservoir, which will provide a total of 123,000 acre-feet/year of future raw water supplies including treatment and distribution to parts of Fannin County.
+The NTMWD has initiated the permitting process for the proposed Lower Bois d’Arc Creek Reservoir, which will provide a total of 123,000 acre-feet/year of future raw water supplies including treatment and distribution to parts of Fannin County.
 The reservoir will also supplement supply for other NTMWD Member Cities and Customers, and will provide an added benefit of recreational opportunities such as boating and fishing.
-Reservoir planning, permit applications, and environmental studies have been initiated, and construction of the proposed reservoir is tentatively scheduled for completion by 2017.
+Reservoir planning and environmental studies have commenced, and construction of the proposed reservoir is tentatively scheduled for completion by 2020.